 Wagashi Forest Introduction

-Master tea maker Shi Chao-xing graduated from the "Tea Industry Training Institute" in his early years.
-In 1951, he was sent to work at the "Chimu Red Tea Factory" by the Japanese, inheriting the tea-making techniques of the old tea masters.
-He served as the factory director until his retirement, and his passion and dedication to black tea witnessed the rise and fall of the Sun Moon Lake black tea industry.
-At one time, Sun Moon Lake black tea was extremely popular, from the cultivation efforts in the early Japanese colonial period to the prosperous tea garden years of the 1960s.
+The Hong Cha master, Shih Chao-hsing, graduated from the "Tea Industry Training Institute" in his early years.
+In 1951, he was assigned by the Japanese to work at the "Chimu Black Tea Factory," inheriting the tea production techniques from the old masters.
+He served as the "Factory Director" until his retirement, and his passion and dedication to black tea witnessed the rise and fall of the Sun Moon Lake black tea industry.
+Once, Sun Moon Lake black tea was immensely popular, from the cultivation efforts in the early days of Japanese rule to the prosperous tea years of the 1960s, when tea gardens covered the mountains.
 However, with the drastic changes in the tea industry and the influx of cheap foreign tea, the Sun Moon Lake black tea industry gradually declined.
-The old tea master spent 60 years cultivating and making tea, cherishing his bond with the land and his hopes for the industry.
-While others became wealthy from betel nut farming, he insisted on growing tea, believing that black tea would one day regain its splendor.
-Shi Zhu-hua and Chen Yan-quan, a couple with two generations of inheritance, continued their father's spirit of craftsmanship and tea-making techniques.
-In addition to making excellent tea, they are determined to ensure that good tea is recognized, recreating a new image for Sun Moon Lake black tea.
-In 2015, they established a tourism tea factory, providing a place to witness the historical and cultural development of the Sun Moon Lake black tea industry.
-This initiative not only helps more people understand the knowledge of the black tea industry but also contributes to the preservation of local culture and further promotes the Sun Moon Lake black tea culture, allowing the world to see the revival of Sun Moon Lake's tea art.
+The old master cultivated tea and produced tea for sixty years, cherishing his bond with the land and maintaining hope for the industry.
+Therefore, when others became wealthy through betel nut farming, he insisted on continuing to cultivate tea, choosing to believe that black tea would shine again one day.
+For Shih Chua-hua and Chen Yen-chuan, a couple inheriting two generations of tradition, they carry on their father's artisan spirit and tea production techniques, determined not only to produce excellent tea but also to ensure that good tea is recognized, creating a new image for Sun Moon Lake black tea.
+In 2015, they established a tourist tea factory, providing a place to witness the historical and cultural development of the Sun Moon Lake black tea industry, helping more people understand the knowledge of black tea and contributing to the local cultural heritage, while further promoting the culture of Sun Moon Lake black tea, allowing the world to witness the revival of Sun Moon Lake tea art.